jaideepchilukuri/jaideepch/README.md

 Open a command prompt and cd to ~\websdk-config-tools\tools and run npm install -g

-Now you can start a new git bash window, cd to ~\websdk-config-toolsand use 'magic' commands.
+Now you can start a new git bash window, cd to ~\websdk-config-tools and use 'magic' commands.

 Type 'magic --help' for a list of commands and their descriptions